FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/cce_node_ids_v3.md

 # Data Source: flexibleengine_cce_node_ids_v3

 `flexibleengine_cce_node_ids_v3` provides a list of node ids for a CCE cluster.
-This resource can be useful for getting back a list of node ids for a CCE cluster.
+This data source can be useful for getting back a list of node ids for a CCE cluster.

 ## Example Usage